GENERAL INFO

 PANHANDLERS

-Montreal is one of the poorest major cities in Canada so you will see panhandlers as well as evidence of homelessness while driving or walking around Old Montreal.
+Montreal is one of the poorest major cities in Canada so you will see panhandlers as well as evidence of homelessness in Old Montreal.
+The problem is particularly obvious on the block of rue Notre-Dame O. between Saint-Sulpice and Saint-Laurent where there are two convenience stores that sell alcohol.

 FILM & TV LOCATIONS